Paint Calculator: Professional Material Takeoff

 Q: Does this include ceiling paint?

 A: No. This calculator determines wall coverage based on linear footage and height.
-Ceiling paint is a separate calculation (Length × Width) and typically uses a different "flat" sheen to hide imperfections.
+Ceiling paint is a separate calculation (Length × Width) and typically uses a high-hiding "flat" sheen to minimize the appearance of imperfections.

 Q: Should I deduct for baseboards and crown molding?